 If someone returns some houses to the bank, it may make sense to sell a hotel even if you’re not under immediate pressure, just to make sure you keep those four houses and don’t end up with a much worse downgrade if you land on a high rent property owned by an opponent.

 The Bottom Line

 There’s a lot of tactical thinking involved in buying and selling Monopoly houses and hotels at the right time.

 Ideally, you’ll never have to sell a house in a game.
 You shouldn’t rush into buying more houses than you can afford since you’ll just end up losing money when you sell them back for half the value.

-Ultimately though, no matter how lucky you are, eventually you’re going to have to sell what you own to pay off a big rent bill.
+Ultimately though, no matter how lucky you are, eventually you’re going to have to sell what you own to pay off a big rent bill, otherwise you’ll end up bankrupt.
 At least when you do, now you know all the rules so you can play a fair game.